 The Denver March Powwow features more than 1,600 dancers from close to 100 tribes from 38 states and three Canadian provinces.

-The three-day event takes place in late March (2017 dates TBD), in the Denver Coliseum and is packed with singing, dancing, storytelling, food and art.
+The three-day event takes place in late March (March 24-26, 2017), in the Denver Coliseum and is packed with singing, dancing, storytelling, food and art.

 The modern powwow is a time for Indian peoples to come together to sing and dance, and to honor the heritage that has been passed down to them from their ancestors.
 The word comes from the Narragansett word powwaw, meaning "spiritual leader."